dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmLinkMWLEntryUpdatePolicy)"
     "
-    .. _dcmStgCmtPolicy:
+    .. _dcmStorageVerificationPolicy:

-    :ref:`Storage Commitment Policy <dcmStgCmtPolicy>`",string,"DB_RECORD_EXISTS: only check for existence of DB records, OBJECT_EXISTS: check if object exists on Storage System, OBJECT_SIZE: check size of object on Storage System, OBJECT_FETCH: fetch object from Storage System), OBJECT_CHECKSUM: recalculate checksum of object on Storage System, S3_MD5SUM: check MD5 checksum of object on S3 Storage System.
+    :ref:`Storage Verification Policy <dcmStorageVerificationPolicy>`",string,"DB_RECORD_EXISTS: only check for existence of DB records, OBJECT_EXISTS: check if object exists on Storage System, OBJECT_SIZE: check size of object on Storage System, OBJECT_FETCH: fetch object from Storage System), OBJECT_CHECKSUM: recalculate checksum of object on Storage System, S3_MD5SUM: check MD5 checksum of object on S3 Storage System.
 May be overwritten by configured values for particular Archive Network AEs.
 Enumerated values: DB_RECORD_EXISTS, OBJECT_EXISTS, OBJECT_SIZE, OBJECT_FETCH, OBJECT_CHECKSUM or S3_MD5SUM.

-    (dcmStgCmtPolicy)"
+    (dcmStorageVerificationPolicy)"
     "
-    .. _dcmStgCmtUpdateLocationStatus:
+    .. _dcmStorageVerificationUpdateLocationStatus:

-    :ref:`Storage Commitment Update Location Status <dcmStgCmtUpdateLocationStatus>`",boolean,"Indicates if the Status of the Location DB record shall be updated on Storage Commitment accordingly.
-Not effective with Storage Commitment Policy: DB_RECORD_EXISTS.
+    :ref:`Storage Verification Update Location Status <dcmStorageVerificationUpdateLocationStatus>`",boolean,"Indicates if the Status of the Location DB record shall be updated on Storage Verification accordingly.
+Not effective with Storage Verification Policy: DB_RECORD_EXISTS.
+False if absent.
 May be overwritten by configured values for particular Archive Network AEs.

-    (dcmStgCmtUpdateLocationStatus)"
+    (dcmStorageVerificationUpdateLocationStatus)"
     "
-    .. _dcmStgCmtStorageID:
+    .. _dcmStorageVerificationStorageID:

-    :ref:`Storage Commitment Storage IDs(s) <dcmStgCmtStorageID>`",string,"Only accept Storage Commitment if the validation of the storage of the object on one of the specified Storage Systems is successful.
-If absent, validation of the storage of the object on any Storage System is sufficient to accept the Storage Commitment for that object.
-Not effective with Storage Commitment Policy: DB_RECORD_EXISTS.
+    :ref:`Storage Verification Storage IDs(s) <dcmStorageVerificationStorageID>`",string,"Indicates that for successful Storage Verification the object must be stored on (one of) the specified Storage System.
+If absent, successful verification of the storage on any Storage System is sufficient.
+Not effective with Storage Validation Policy: DB_RECORD_EXISTS.
 May be overwritten by configured values for particular Archive Network AEs.

-    (dcmStgCmtStorageID)"
+    (dcmStorageVerificationStorageID)"
     "
     .. _hl7ADTSendingApplication: